Straight to the Point

 There are great options for both types of cooks, whether you want to spend a lot on a luxurious dish towel that’ll look and feel great, or you’d prefer to save a buck and replace it with greater frequency.
 It all boils down to how you plan on using it.

 To find the best all-around kitchen towel, I tested 17 of them from popular and reputable brands.
 I chose a variety of towel types, ensuring I included terry cloth, flour sack, flat weave, and waffle weave options.
-The majority of our samples were made from 100% cotton, which is most widely used for dish towels, but I also included microfiber, linen, and linen-blended towels.
+The majority of my samples were made from 100% cotton, which is most widely used for dish towels, but I also included microfiber, linen, and linen-blended towels.

 The Winners, at a Glance